 6

 Functions are the building blocks of your app.
-Let’s add a function that fetches a random quote from the ZenQuotes connection you just created.
+Let’s add a function that fetches a random quote from the ZenQuotes connection and uses AI to generate a summary for the quote.

 quotes.go